Chintheche: Life’s a beach!

 It knew better than ruining my day!
 Probably ruined someone else’s day across in Tanzania.

 It is closed fishing season on Lake Malawi.
 Fishing nets are not allowed.
-Rods and hooks are allowed though.
+Rods and hooks are however allowed.

 Choppy waters.
 The owner of Sambani Lodge said a choppy lake is often a sign of a good catch the next day.

-Listening to myself… and to the waves.
+Listening to myself… and the waves.
 Because that’s what I go to the lake to do.